LiliaFramework/Lilia/documentation/docs/libraries/lia.fonts.md

 **Purpose**

-Recreates every stored font definition.
-This function runs automatically when screen resolution changes or when the `Font` / `GenericFont` configs update.
-After recreating the fonts, it triggers the `PostLoadFonts` hook with the active `currentFont` and `genericFont`.
+Wipes `lia.font.stored` and re-creates each cached font via `surface.CreateFont`.
+The library hooks this function to both `OnScreenSizeChanged` and the custom `RefreshFonts` event, so it runs when the resolution changes or when the `Font`/`GenericFont` configs update.
+After recreating the fonts, it triggers `PostLoadFonts` with the active `currentFont` and `genericFont` names.

 **Parameters**